Muskan-Git-Code/Notes/src/main/java/Theory/C_Cpp_Java_Spring.md

   * `RestTemplate`: Used to consume data from external APIs and give response.

 > **Spring Boot Application Flow:** `@RestController` → `@Service` → `@Repository` → `@Entity`

+> **Best Practices for API:** Use proper HTTP methods, meaningful endpoints, version APIs, handle errors, support pagination, secure with HTTPS/auth, maintain consistency, document, cache responses, and ensure idempotency.

+---
+### Idempotency:
+Making the same API call multiple times has the same effect as making it once, with no extra side effects.

 ---